harshareddy794/Weekly-reporting-system/README.md

 ### Badges

 ## Introduction
-This Project is developed for taking weekly work progress from my team.A weekly report is nothing but noting what they learnt or done in the whole week.
-In order to provide everyone with good resources and to keep them motivated a weekly report is mandatory.
+This Project is developed for taking weekly work progress from my team:bar_chart:.
+A weekly report is nothing but noting what they learnt or done in the whole week.
+In order to provide everyone with good resources:books: and to keep them motivated a weekly report is mandatory.
 In that view we developed our own website which makes our work easy.
 We have depolyed our project at https://achievers-weekly-report.herokuapp.com/

 ## Built with
 ### Fornt end